damian-lis/fluent-blog/_articles/nextjs-vs-gatsbyjs.md

 For Gatsby, the major disadvantage for creating such websites is its building process and the time taken for the building process.
 Users often want to see their content in real time, not after a few minutes through a build process.
 And if the number of users is high, it might not be a few minutes; it could take up to a few hours.

-Gatsby is working on optimizing this and **[already released initial support for faster builds](https://www.gatsbyjs.com/blog/2019-11-14-announcing-gatsby-cloud/)** in their commercial solution called Gatsby Cloud.
+Gatsby is working on optimizing this and <a href="https://www.gatsbyjs.com/blog/2019-11-14-announcing-gatsby-cloud/" target="\_blank" rel="noopener noreferrer">already released initial support for faster builds</a> in their commercial solution called Gatsby Cloud.
 But still — it may take a while until we get the complete, real-time incremental build feature, and we also don’t know whether Gatsby will choose to release that feature as part of their open-source offering anytime soon.

 **Verdict: Next.js**